 The cooler is located on the left side of the engine bay below the power steering pump.
 Congesting this location are hoses from the power steering pump and rack, the left engine motor mount and the ground strap from the chassis to the engine block.

 The power steering cooler is attached to the left engine motor mount bracket with two bolts.
 Remove bolts and disconnect the inlet and outlet hoses.
-Note the angle on the cooler's inlet and outlet pipes (Blue arrows).
+In the photograph below, note the angle on the cooler's inlet and outlet pipes (blue arrows).
 These, along with the mounting bracket (red arrow) will have to be modified.

 It's important to save and re-use the pipe nipples as these ridges help secure the hose over the pipe.
 Without them the hose could work its way off the pipe.
-I used 3/8-inch sweat copper unions to solder the cut nipples to the shortened pipes.
-(Blue arrows).
+I used 3/8-inch sweat copper unions to solder the cut nipples to the shortened pipes. (green arrows photograph below).

 Clean excess solder from both connections.
-Note bracket bend 90 degrees with two holes drilled to facilitate bending. (red arrows)
+In the photograph below note bracket bend 90 degrees with two holes drilled to facilitate bending. (red arrows)

 The XJ-S V-12 cooling system is designed with very little reserve.
 For this reason I intended to install the modified cooler between the oil cooler fins and the lower radiator grill, keeping it out of the primary radiator airflow.
-Initial test fitting at the location indicated that the modified cooler (bent bracket and shortened pipe nipples) was now ready to be mounted.
+In the photograph below, the initial test fitting at the preferred location indicated that the modified cooler (bent bracket and shortened pipe nipples) was now ready to be mounted.

 You will need 36 inches of 3/8 rubber hose specifically designed for transmission fluid.
 I cut two 12-inch lengths and installed them on the cooler nipples.
-Once the proper angle was determined I drilled two holes through the radiator opening diagonal brace and mounted the cooler. (blue arrows)
+Once the proper angle was determined I drilled two holes through the radiator opening diagonal brace (green arrows photograph below) prior to mounting the cooler.

-I reversed the diagonal braces lower bolt to provide clearance with the cooler's upper hose connection. (blue arrow)
+With the cooler mounted, I reversed the diagonal braces lower bolt to provide clearance with the cooler's upper hose connection. (green arrow photograph below)

-It is critical that the cooler hoses lay flush against the radiator opening (Blue arrow) Once the radiator in installed, the space between the radiator and chassis frame becomes extremely limited.
+In the photograph below, it is critical that the cooler hoses lay flush against the radiator opening (green arrow) Once the radiator in installed, the space between the radiator and chassis frame becomes extremely limited.

 You could run the hoses directly back to the power steering pump and steering rack and it would work.
 However it would look better with copper pipes.
 I purchased a roll of 3/8 inch copper tubing from Home Depot.